Feral pig: Continental United States

 north.
 The range begins in the mountains surrounding California and crosses over the mountains, continuing consistently much farther east towards the Louisiana bayous and forests, terminating in the entire Florida peninsula.
 In the East, the range expands northward to include most of the forested areas and swamps of the Southeast, and from there goes north along the Appalachian Mountains as far as upstate New York, with a growing presence in states bordering West Virginia and Kentucky.
-Texas has the largest estimated population of 2.5–2.6 million feral pigs existing in 253 of its 254 counties, and they cause about $50 million in agriculture damage per year.
+Texas has the largest estimated population of 2.5–2.6 million feral pigs existing all counties except El Paso County, and they cause about $50 million in agriculture damage per year.